facebook/create-react-app/packages/react-scripts/template/README.md

 ### Firebase

-Install the Firebase CLI if you haven't already by running `npm install -g firebase-tools`.
+Install the Firebase CLI if you haven’t already by running `npm install -g firebase-tools`.
 Sign up for a [Firebase account](https://console.firebase.google.com/) and create a new project.
 Run `firebase login` and login with your previous created Firebase account.

-Then run the `firebase init` command from your project's root.
+Then run the `firebase init` command from your project’s root.
 You need to choose the **Hosting: Configure and deploy Firebase Hosting sites** and choose the Firebase project you created in the previous step.
 You will need to agree with `database.rules.json` being created, choose `build` as the public directory, and also agree to **Configure as a single-page app** by replying with `y`.

 ```sh
     === Project Setup